yanyuchka/school_of_data/README.md

 [![NYC](attn_grab_pics/unsplash/nasa-43569.jpg)](https://unsplash.com/photos/_SFJhRPzJHs)

-This repository contains materials for [BetaNYC's School of Data](https://schoolofdata.nyc/) workshop "Open Data in Context".
+This repository contains materials for [BetaNYC's School of Data](https://schoolofdata.nyc/) workshop "Open Data in Context."
 Note that this repository is intended to be updated every once in a while!

 ###### Authors:
 Eve Ahearn [@eveahe](https://twitter.com/eveahe) & Olga Ianiuk